LordDemonos/Quarm.Guide/_posts/2024-06-20-enchanter-faq.md

 ## How does Charm Pet exp-stealing work? (+ tips and tricks for negating this)

-The way it works on Project Quarm is that any pet (whether charmed or otherwise) that does more than 50% of the damage done to a mob to get it from out-of-combat to dead will take experience as if it was a member of your group.
+The way it works on Project Quarm is that any pet (whether charmed or otherwise) that does more than 50% of the damage done to a mob to get it from its out-of-combat state to DEAD. will take experience as if it was a member of your group.
 The reason I've worded it this way is that you can use level 4 Mezmerize to memblur/reset the npc's hate list so that it's no longer in combat.

 So for example, you're soloing and the target npc starts at 100% health.
-If your pet does 49% of the damage before it does, you get full exp.
+If your pet does 49% of the damage before it dies, you get full exp.
 However, if it did 51% of the damage, you get 50% exp (the pet acts as another gruop member).

+Now, let's say that in a fight, your pet solos the npc to 4% health and you mez it, such that it is memblurred.
+In this case, if you finish it off (or near-finish it off) with a nuke and your pet kills it, you'll likely still get full exp, because it started with 4% (or 7%) health, and your nuke took it close to 0, meaning you did more than 50% of the health it started with when out-of-combat.

-Now, let's say that even though the pet was doing all of the damage to the npc, you manage to mez it at 4% health, such that it is memblurred.
-How do you tell if an npc has been memblurred successfully?
+## How do you tell if an npc has been memblurred successfully?

 1. If you /assist the npc and it doesn't target you or your pet.
 2. You notice it regening 3% of its health per tick.

-In this case, if you finish it off (or near-finish it off) with a nuke and your pet kills it, you'll likely still get full exp, because it started with 4% (or 7%) health, and your nuke took it close to 0, meaning you did more than 50% of the health it started with when out-of-combat.

 ## What to do when charm breaks